DevonMorris/dotfiles/README.md

 set( CMAKE_EXPORT_COMPILE_COMMANDS ON )
 ```

-in your `CMakeLists.txt`.
-If you're feeling really really adventurous for ROS you can put this line in your top-level cmake file `/opt/ros/kinetic/share/catkin/cmake/toplevel.cmake`.
-That way all future ROS projects will export their compile commands for ALE to use.

 In ALE, you also have to select which linters you want to use.
-For C++, I'm currently using the Clang stack.
-The linters work pretty well with exception of header files.
-There is this [issue](https://github.com/w0rp/ale/issues/782) explaining the nuances of why it doesn't work and some rather hacky fixes.
+For C++, I recommend [cquery](https://github.com/cquery-project/cquery), because they use cool words like highly-scalable and low-latency :thumbsup:.

 ## i3 Window Manager
 I use [i3wm](https://i3wm.org/) for my desktop environment.
-This is trickier to put in my dotfiles, since each computer needs to be changed slightly (especially for multi-monitor setups).
-I've opted for putting all my different configs into the `.config/i3/config`.
-Although the configuration will be installed in the correct place, it will need to be modified for the specific computer in use.

 Some of the major changes I've made to the default i3wm configuration are

-* Switching movement and resize from `j,k,l,;` to the classic vim movement keys `h,j,k,l`
+* Switching movement and resize from `j,k,l,;` to the _classic_ vim movement keys `h,j,k,l`
 * Using `Mod+q` to kill a window instead of `Mod+Shift+q`
 * Changing splitting directions with `Mod+i` and `Mod+o`
 * Changing window colors
 * Adding i3lock with `Mod1+Mod2+l`
 * "Natural Scrolling" on touchpads
-* Changing caps lock to additional ctrl
+* Changing caps lock to additional ctrl (using `setxbmap`)
 * Adding a wallpaper with `feh`
 * Adding brightness and audio controls through `xbacklight` and `pavucontrol`